equinix/metal-cli/docs/emdocs.md

 **Description**

-Metal Gateway operations: create, delete, and retrieve.
+A Metal Gateway provides a single IPv4 address as a gateway for a subnet.
+For more information, visit https://metal.equinix.com/developers/docs/networking/metal-gateway/.

 **Flags**